 SHELTER & SEATING:

 Eureka Suma 2: This is the tent I use most often. it keeps me dry.
 It keeps the bugs out.
 It’s easy to set up and it’s the perfect size for me.
 I had some issues with the floor leaking in the summer of 2019, but I sprayed it with water proofing spray and haven’t had any issues since.
 It dries fast, vents well and is overall just a great solo tent for me.
 I’ve been using this tent since February 2018 and it’s been a great, reliable backcountry tent.

 Marmot Tungsten 2: Before I started using the Suma 2, I spent a lot of nights in the forest in the Marmot Tungsten 2.
 There wasn’t any reason I stopped using it and will use it again in the future.
 Especially now that I am reminded I have it.
 LOL.
 I actually own a few more tents but these are the only ones I currently use.
 Just like the Suma 2, awesome tent, light, sets up really fast, keeps me dry and have never had an issue with it.
 I’ve had it since 2016.

 Homemade Hot Tents – Solo & Bigger: I have to date created 3 of my very own homemade hot tents.
 Pictured here are the 2nd and 3rd ones I’ve made for the backcountry and the ones I use the most.
-The picture on the left is my solo backcountry tent and is approximately 8.5′ x 8.5′ with an approximate height of 6′ in the centre.
-The picture on the right is my bigger homemade hot tent that I use for friends and comfortable car camping and is 14.5′ x 10′ with a ridge height of approximately 8 feet.
+The picture on the left is my solo backcountry tent and is approximately 8.5′ x 8.5′ with an approximate height of 6′ in the centre and weighs approximately 13lbs.
+The picture on the right is my bigger homemade hot tent that I use for friends and comfortable car camping and is 14.5′ x 10′ with a ridge height of approximately 8 feet and weighs approximately 38lbs.
 I have video tutorials on making both tents on youtube.
 You can find the solo one by clicking here and the bigger hot tent by clicking here.